The Essential Role of SOC Analysts in Modern Cybersecurity

 - East-west traffic monitoring (lateral movement detection)

-One of the most valuable capabilities of NDR solutions is their ability to detect lateral movement—the techniques attackers use to navigate through a network after establishing an initial foothold.
-Current research finds that organizations with NDR solutions detected lateral movement attacks an average of 60% faster than those without dedicated NDR capabilities.
+One of the most valuable NDR capabilities involves detecting lateral movement, which are techniques attackers use to navigate networks after establishing initial footholds.
+Industry research indicates organizations with NDR solutions detect lateral movement attacks significantly faster than those without dedicated NDR capabilities.

 Examples include Darktrace, Cisco Secure Network Analytics, and ExtraHop Reveal(x).